 Customer Segmentation Analysis

-Demographics, purchasing patterns, and ways they engage with your business are some examples of how you can segment your customers.
-The internet provides a vast source of customer data for you to mine and analyze, just be careful not to get too granular.
+Demographics, purchasing patterns and the ways in which they engage with your business are some examples of how you can segment your customers.
+The internet provides a vast source of customer data for you to mine and analyze — just be careful not to get too granular.

 Sales Channel Analytics

 Knowing where your sales are made and what channels generate the most profit will help you better target your resources more efficiently.
 If, for example, your product is available for sale in store, online and by phone, sales channel analytics will attribute each sale to its channel and subtract the costs it took to generate it.
 Do keep in mind, however, that customers may have been exposed to your product through one channel and purchased it through another — such as seeing it in store and then purchasing online.

 Web analytics is the process of extracting customers’ online behavior data and analyzing it to optimize the user experience on your website and increase engagement, conversion and sales.
 There are a number of tools, such as Google Analytics, that can dive deeply into your website to measure and report on user behavior and engagement.

 The Importance of Business Analytics as a Whole

 With each category of business analysis comes a set of benefits as well as a few drawbacks or inefficiencies.
 However, as a whole, it’s no surprise that business analytics are a good thing and absolutely necessary in today’s corporate landscape.

 Actionable insights gleaned from proper business analysis helps companies understand the past and predict and plan for the future — often giving them a competitive advantage.
 However, that is not the totality of the bright side when it comes to business analytics.
 Other significant benefits to note include: